 7 - Your energy should be maniacally focused on accelerating your time to degree.

 If you are an adult learner who knows exactly where you are headed career-wise, any course not directly related to earning your degree or advancing your career is a waste of time and money.
-Taking classes unrelated to your degree (though enjoyable and valuable) should be considered a luxury, and budgeted as a form of entertainment.
 Every week, every month, every year you shave off your time to degree will save you money and time, and bring you that much closer to earning your college degree.

 8 - Think function, not form.